francinehahn/employee-participation-backend/README.md

-<h1 align="center">employee-participation-backend</h1>
+<h1 align="center">API REST Employee Participation</h1>

 ##  ℹ️About
-This is an API REST that allows employers to register the participation rate of their employees.
+This is an API REST that allows employers to register the participation rate of their employees in each of their projects.
 Data architecture, user authentication, cryptography, unitary tests and integration tests were implemented.
 CRUD (Create, Read, Update and Delete) requests were built respecting the semantics and organization necessary for the elaboration of an API with RESTful principles.

 ## 🔗Documentation